Donabate: Education

 National schools (primary schools) serving the area include Donabate Portrane Educate Together National School, St Patrick's Girls National School, and St Patrick's Boys National School.
 Donabate Community College VEC is a local post-primary school (secondary school).
 Donabate opened its first Gaelscoil primary school, Gaelscoil na Mara, in 2020.

 Religion

-Donabate was a distinct parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.
-It is currently part of the grouped parishes of Donabate, Portrane and Balheary.
+Donabate is a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin, currently part of a group of parishes along with Portrane and Balheary.
 It is served by the church of St Patrick.